Things to Know BEFORE Moving to Los Angeles [2019 Guide]

 The Food Scene in Los Angeles

 But a better measure of a city’s food scene are the "everyday" places you meet friends or co-workers to relax.
-Even though going out in Los Angeles requires travel, don’t fret.
-Your efforts are rewarded by L.A.’s best neighborhoods -- where you'll find pockets of ethnic and mom ‘n pops restaurants -- that blow other cities out of the water.
+Even though going out in Los Angeles often requires travel, don’t fret.
+Amonge L.A.’s best neighborhoods you'll find pockets of ethnic and mom ‘n pops restaurants that are on par or better than other cities.

 - Thai Town - Thai